Pence Speech Riles Some As Southern Baptists' Moderates Gain Strength

 I know that sent a terribly mixed signal.
 We are grateful for civic leaders who want to speak to our ... https://t.co/BT1SgUXWgj— J.D.
 Greear (@jdgreear) June 13, 2018

-One could call the somewhat mixed reaction foreordained: On Tuesday, a resolution calling to replace Pence as speaker in the interests of showing a more nonpartisan face was defeated, but three in 10 attendees favored it.
+One could call the somewhat mixed reaction foreordained: On Tuesday, a resolution calling to replace Pence as speaker in the interests of showing a more nonpartisan face was defeated, but 3 in 10 attendees favored it.

 Greear in particular had urged the denomination to step back from politics, including this passage in his speech to the meeting on Monday, prior to his election: